movebit/move/language/move-analyzer/editors/code/README.md

 #### [1] cannot find the `sui-move-analyzer` program
 ##### 1) windows
-If you are installing this extension on a Windows system and have followed the steps in Section 1.A by running the windows-installer.msi, but executing `sui-move-analyzer --version` in the command line doesn't find the 'sui-move-analyzer' program, the issue may be that VSCode cannot locate the configured environment variables.
+If you are installing this extension on a Windows system and have followed the steps in Section 1.A by running the windows-installer.msi, but executing `sui-move-analyzer --version` in the command line doesn't find the `sui-move-analyzer` program, the issue may be that VSCode cannot locate the configured environment variables.
 You can try the following:

-   1. Restart VSCode and install the 'sui-move-analyzer' VSCode extension.
+   1. Restart VSCode and install the `sui-move-analyzer` VSCode extension.
-   2. In the Windows system settings, find the user environment variable 'Path.'
-Look for an entry ending with 'MoveBit\sui-move-analyzer\,' and copy it.
+   2. In the Windows system settings, find the user environment variable `PATH`.
+Look for an entry ending with `MoveBit\sui-move-analyzer\`, and copy it.
-   3. Open the extension settings for 'sui-move-analyzer' in the VSCode extension store.
-In the 'sui-move-analyzer > server:path' entry, add the path ending with 'MoveBit\sui-move-analyzer\' before 'sui-move-analyzer.'
-The final result should look like: 'C:\Users\Windows\AppData\Local\Apps\MoveBit\sui-move-analyzer\'
+   3. Open the extension settings for `sui-move-analyzer` in the VSCode extension store.
+In the `sui-move-analyzer > server:path` entry, add the path ending with `MoveBit\sui-move-analyzer\` before `sui-move-analyzer`.
+The final result should look like: `C:\Users\Windows\AppData\Local\Apps\MoveBit\sui-move-analyzer\`
    4. Try running `sui-move-analyzer --version` in the command line again.

 ##### 2) mac & linux
-If you see an error message *language server executable 'sui-move-analyzer' could not be found* in the bottom-right of your Visual Studio Code screen when opening a Move file, it means that the `sui-move-analyzer` executable could not be found in your `PATH`.
+If you see an error message *language server executable `sui-move-analyzer` could not be found* in the bottom-right of your Visual Studio Code screen when opening a Move file, it means that the `sui-move-analyzer` executable could not be found in your `PATH`.
 You may try the following: